 The Classical Association of the Middle West and South has established the Edward Phinney Book Prize, to be awarded to any student receiving a perfect score (or coming closest to a perfect score) on the College Greek Exam.

 After receiving his PhD from the University of California Berkeley (1963), Phinney joined the Classics department at the University of Massachusetts in 1969, where he became an important advocate for educational technology and distance learning.
 With Patricia Bell he was the author of the Cambridge Latin Course.
 He died in 1996.

-This prize was awarded, for the first time, in 2016, to Jordan Hellmann of Grinnell College in Iowa.
+This prize was awarded, for the first time, in 2017, to Zebediah Figura (Grinnell College, IA).

 If you would like to contribute to the fund for this prize, please go to https://camws.org/donate/phinney.